 Who needs reminding?
 I do, for starters.
 Download every soppy song you can think of from your youth, and sing along, together (especially in the car).

 Love should be so simple!
 Do you know the old saying, “If it's wet, dry it, if it’s hungry, feed it, if it hurts, kiss it better, if it’s sad, hug it?”
-Love is being open to your beloved.
+That's a pretty good start.

 Comments will be approved before showing up.